Did you know natural gas pipelines are the safest energy transportation system in the United States? We are committed to making them even safer.

-National Grid is now required by the New York State Public Service Commission to perform periodic leak surveys and corrosion inspections on all meters – even those located indoors.
-These inspections are performed by Reconn, a licensed National Grid contractor, at no cost to our customers.
-We will reach out to you to schedule the inspection, or you can schedule a time that works best for you by calling Reconn at 1-888-802-2010.
+National Grid is required by New York State to perform periodic leak surveys and corrosion inspections on all meters – even those located indoors.
+These inspections are performed by a licensed National Grid contractor, at no cost to our customers.

 If the condition was caused naturally to company equipment then National Grid will make repairs at no charge to the customer.

 If we are unable to complete the safety inspection, your account will be charged a $100 penalty, and your gas service may be subject to disconnection for safety reasons.

 If you are a tenant who does not have access to the meter, you must provide the contact information of the person who does have access, such as the property owner or building manager/super.
 After the inspection has been completed, the fee will be refunded to you.
 All inspections must be completed to continue service.